mksarifo/storefront/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.

 ## Development server
+For first time run `npm install ` to install all project dependencies
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Backend API

+All the data is stored on the file database.json
+To start de API run `npm run start-api` it will run the backend on `http://localhost:3000`

 ## Code scaffolding